aontas/XPRising/Documentation.md

 Disable the V Rising Gear Level system and replace it with a traditional RPG experience system, complete with exp sharing between clan members or other players designated as allies.

-Currently, your HP will increase by a minor amount each level.
+By default, player HP will increase by a minor amount each level.
+This can be configured in the `Data\globalMasteryConfig.json`.
+Configuration file name and location may change.

 ## Mastery System
 The mastery system allows players to get extra buffs as they master weapons/bloodlines/spells.